Multi-window STFT phase retrieval: lattice uniqueness: Spectrogram sampling

 \section{Spectrogram sampling}

-This section merges the results presented in Section \ref{section:fock_spaces} and Section \ref{section:pr_C2} and establishes a novel approach on the derivation of phaseless sampling results for the STFT phase retrieval problem.
-Starting with an abstract result on phaseless sampling for general signal classes $\mathcal{C} \subseteq \lt$ we move on to study the case where the signal space is the entire space $\lt$, followed by an examination of the signal class $\mathcal{C} = L^2(\R,\R)$.
+This section merges the results presented in Section \ref{section:fock_spaces} and Section \ref{section:pr_C2} and establishes a new approach for deriving phaseless sampling results in the context of the STFT phase retrieval problem.
+We begin by considering an abstract result on phaseless sampling for general function classes $\mathcal{C} \subseteq \lt$.
+This is followed by an analysis of the specific case where the function space is the entire space $\lt$, and concludes with an investigation of the function class $\mathcal{C} = L^2(\R,\R)$.